 Genital warts are usually painless; however they can become itchy and inflamed which can lead to bleeding from the vagina, anus or urethra.

 How do you catch genital warts?

-Genital warts are passed through skin to skin contact, meaning that you do not have to have penetrative sex to contract the virus.
-You also do not need to have symptoms of genital warts to pass them onto your partner.
+Genital warts are passed through skin to skin contact.
+You don't have to have penetrative sex to contract the virus.
+You also don't need to have symptoms of genital warts to pass them onto your partner.

-- Through vaginal or anal sex with someone who has the infection
+- Vaginal or anal sex with someone who has the infection

 - Sharing sex toys